Our strategy

 Global 50/50 envisions a world where gender justice is a reality for all.

-Global 50/50 is an independent research initiative that informs, inspires and incites action and accountability for gender justice in society.
+Global 50/50 informs, inspires and incites action and accountability for gender justice through rigorous evidence, accountability and strengthening movements for change.

 At G5050, collaboration is at the heart of our research and engagement process.
 We are committed to partnerships that are ethical, equitable, and rooted in social justice.
 These principles guide our approach: